 In this article, we've provided everything you need to be aware of this healthy and delicious fruit's storage conditions and shelf time.

-Also, you'll learn ways to increase your grapes' shelf-life and what you can do if you have lots of grapes that you aren't sure what to do with them.
+You'll learn ways to increase your grapes' shelf-life and what you can do if you have lots of grapes that you aren't sure what to do with them.

 Can Grapes Go Bad?